In Guatemala mudslide, searchers find dead huddled together

 Guatemala’s government, which is in disarray after former President Otto Perez was forced to resign and was arrested on corruption charges last month, declared three days of mourning for those lost in the landslide.

-It has vowed to relocate those still living in risky areas nearby to avoid a repeat disaster.
+It has vowed to relocate those still living in nearby risky areas to avoid a repeat disaster.
+(Writing by Gabriel Stargardter; Editing by Simon Gardner and Cynthia Osterman)